How to get caught up On a Mountain of Laundry

 Step 6 Repeat

 Then repeat Steps 4 and 5 until you have the 2-3 necessary loads done.

 If you have time to keep going today, then continue (or begin) Phase 2.

-Phase 2 Catch Up All the Rest of Your Dirty Laundry
+Phase 2 How to Catch Up on All the Rest of Your Dirty Laundry

 Step 1 Gather All the Dirty Clothes In One Place